tiny-pilot/tinypilot/README.md

   --become-method sudo
 ```

-You should be able to access KVM Pi through a web browser at:
+After running these commands, you should be able to access KVM Pi through a web browser at:

 * [http://raspberrypi/](http://raspberrypi/)